mrndhlovu/food-explorer-app/README.md

 * see number of views
 * see date the recipe was uploaded.
 * see a favourites section on the sidebar if they are logged in.
- If they have any recipes save to favourites, if a recipe is in the favourites list, the recipe image will have a heart icon on the top left corner.
+ If a recipe is in the favourites list, the recipe image will have a heart icon on the top left corner.
 If  the icon is clicked, the recipe would be removed from user's favourites list.
 #### recipedetail.html
 this is where a user can see a recipe in detail.
 From this page if a user is logged in or is the owner of the recipe being viewed, then the edit, delete and add recipe buttons are shown below, otherwise they do not render.
 #### editrecipe